- This event has passed.

 Virtual Glen Arbor Holiday Marketplace 2020

 Additionally, the Tree Lighting & Caroling, a long-time tradition that takes place in front of the Glen Arbor Township Hall – usually timed with the opening of the Holiday Market preview party Friday evening on Thanksgiving weekend.
 In light of the Holiday Market being cancelled, plus the impossibility to social distance, we decided it would be fun to make a video to post instead, while cancelling the in-person event.
 Marketing director and local resident, Raquel Jackson shares, “It’s been necessary to make decisions that impact public events for the concern of keeping everyone safe, but I hated to see this joy-filled tradition not happen.
 Video was the obvious answer to alternatively host the event.
 We were so pleased when we reached out to the Glen Lake Church and they agreed to help us make it possible.
-I love the simplicity of the event and the way it brings all ages, walks of life and even different beliefs, together.
+I love the simplicity of the event and the way it brings people together of all ages and beliefs.
 It will be awesome to see this holiday tradition bring a bit of love and light in a new way.”

-The Glen Lake Chamber will facilitate the purchase of new LED lights to re-decorate the trees that will be strung up by the Glen Lake Fire Department.
+The Glen Lake Chamber purchased new LED lights to re-decorate the trees that will be strung up by the Glen Lake Fire Department.
 Plus, members from Glen Lake Church’s worship team will perform carols with the lighting of the tree, while a local will provide professional video support.
-The Chamber will pre-record the event to post the video on Facebook for all to see.
-Viewers may tune in to watch the tradition, Thanksgiving weekend.
+The Chamber will pre-record the event, then post the video on Facebook for all to see Thanksgiving weekend.

 Graphics and Marketing for the Glen Lake Chamber by Raquel Jackson, Rockwell Art & Design